 1. Each Side of the Building, from a Distance on the Ground

-Taking photos throughout the day and after any major stage of the production or repair process is complete are useful for documenting how the job was done.
+Taking photos throughout the day and after any major stage of the production or repair process is completed is useful for documenting how the job was done.
 You can use these photos to show progress to your customers and to prove that no corners were cut.

 2. Photos to Prove Specifications and Regulations Are Being Followed